The crochet Easter bunny amigurumi pattern can be viewed below right here on my blog. These are perfect for a non-food Easter basket idea!

 Last year I made darling little Easter Chicks that made noise – I called them Easter Chick Shakers!
 This year, I took the same concept and made cute little bunnies!
-These crochet bunny shakers are perfect for Easter baskets!
+These crochet bunnies are perfect for Easter baskets!

 When I was making these bunnies, I made the base/head the same as the Easter Chick Shakers.
 They are large enough for a plastic Easter egg (filled with rice, beans, beads, etc.) to fit inside along with stuffing to make fun little noises for kids.

 At first, I made a very simple bunny – added some eyes, a nose, and ears.
 When I started gathering everything together to put it in this blog post, I decided it needed a little something extra.

 I decided to give my ‘girl’ bunny a flower crown.
 Isn’t she darling?!
 I think it adds such a cute detail.
 Of course, you can always keep your bunnies plain Jane – they’re just as cute!

 I think the flowers add such a nice touch to the bunny and it’s a great way to use up a bit of your scrap yarn in what ever colors you have!
 I had a lot of fun picking out colors for the flowers as I have quite a bit of scrap yarn.

 I made the ‘boy bunny’ a plain Joe.
 I did play around with a bow tie and a hat, but sometimes plain and simple can make it just right!
 The bunnies without any flair are especially easy and quick to work up!
 You can make a whole bunny family for your kiddos and they will love them!

 These little bunnies are so fun and cute for Easter baskets!
 Especially for young ones who don’t necessarily need a full basket of candy.
 Heck, they’re great for anyone!
 They’re super cute and fun with an optional little shaker inside.

 *decreases in this pattern will be single crochet decreases